PaulusParssinen/HyrumToken/README.md

-# HyrumToken
+# Opaque

-A .NET library to encrypt your pagination tokens.
+A .NET library to create some opaque tokens.
 Port of https://github.com/ssoready/hyrumtoken